Meet The Governors

 I am very pleased to be a parent governor at the school and I have been in this position since September 2017.
 I have lived and worked in Bucks for almost 20 years, teaching in two secondary schools in the county.
 Since 2010 I have worked at Great Marlow School, firstly as the Deputy Headteacher and since 2016 as the Headteacher.
 I have a very keen interest in sport and particularly team sports but recently my own participation has been reduced to a weekly recreational run and occasional gym visit!
 I hope during my tenure as a parent governor I can use my experience to make a positive contribution to the further development of this excellent school.

 I was delighted to be Co-opted to the Governing Body in 2017.
+For this academic year I have been elected as Vic Chair of Governors.
 I have two children, one still attending Burford.
 I recognize what a fantastic school we already have, but there are always opportunities for improvement!
 I am excited to utilise my industry and management experience to the benefit of the school to help make it even more successful with safe, happy and thriving children.
-I currently the chair of the Curriculum Committee.
+I am currently the chair of the Curriculum Committee.

 I have recently been appointed as a Parent Governor.
 We have lived in Marlow Bottom since 2014 and have a daughter in Year 4.
 I have worked in banking for 36 years and currently work in Weybridge.

 Having previously been a community governor at a primary school in Hillingdon I appreciate the challenges of running a primary school.
 I wanted to join the governors to help keep Burford the great school that it currently is.